TECHSERIO/node_ansible_deploy/README.md

 # WebCounter

+(This is a demo project showing how to use ansible with a Node.js Project, featured on the Node.js Warsaw meetup group: https://www.meetup.com/node-js-warsaw/ )

 To use this project you need to install the following on your computer (Tested on Ubuntu/Debian Linux):

 * redis